Profinite Subgroup Accessibility and Recognition of Amalgamated Factors: Preliminaries

 Let $G$ be a profinite group and $R$ a profinite ring.
 A left/right \emph{$G$-module} is an abelian topological group $M$ equipped with a left/right continuous $G$-action.
 The completed group algebra of $G$ over $R$ is the profinite ring

 where $U \trianglelefteq_f G$ runs over all open normal subgroups.
 The abstract group algebra $R[G]$ may be endowed with the natural topology generated by the cosets of the ideals which arise as kernels of the quotient epimorphisms for $I \trianglelefteq_o R$ an open ideal and $U \trianglelefteq_o G$ an open subgroup.
 By \cite[Lemma 5.3.5]{RZ}, $R[G]$ embeds in $R[[G]]$ and the latter is its completion with respect to the above topology.
-Any $G$-module is then canonically an $R[[G]]$-module, where the action of $G$ extends linearly to the image of $R[G]$ as a dense subset of $R[[G]]$, and then extends continuously to all of $R[[G]]$.
+Given a $G$-module and a continuous action $R \curvearrowright M$, one obtains a canonical $R[[G]]$-module structure on $M$, where the action of $G$ extends $R$-linearly to the image of $R[G]$ as a dense subset of $R[[G]]$, and then extends continuously to all of $R[[G]]$.
 We define the cohomology groups of a $G$-module $M$ via

 where $U \trianglelefteq_o G$ runs over all open normal subgroups of $G$.
 Note that given an abstract group $\Gamma$ with profinite completion map $\iota \colon \Gamma \to \Gh$, any $\Gh$-module $M$ forms a $\Gamma$-module with action via $\iota$.
 Conversely, if $M$ is a \emph{finite} $\Gamma$-module, the action $\Gamma \to \operatorname{Aut}(M)$ factors through a map $\Gh \to \operatorname{Aut}(M)$, making $M$ a discrete $\Gh$-module.
 We say that $\Gamma$ is \emph{cohomologically good} if the profinite completion map $\iota \colon \Gamma \to \Gh$ induces an isomorphism of cohomology groups